kdahlquist/GRNmap/README.md

 #### Running GRNmap from Code

-1. Download the GRNmap code zipped archive and extract.
+1. Download the latest version of the GRNmap code as a zipped archive from the [Download page](http://kdahlquist.github.io/GRNmap/downloads.html) and extract.
 2. Launch MATLAB version R2014b and open the file "GRNmap-<version>\matlab\GRNmodel.m".
 3. Run GRNmodel.m.
 4. When prompted by the Open dialog, select an input Excel workbook.
 Demo files are found in the "GRNmap-<version>\test\_files\data_samples" directory.